Stranded North Carolinians take stock of Dorian's damage

 "We've got a ton of water here.
 It's more than (Hurricane) Matthew," Leinbach said, comparing it to the damaging 2016 storm.

 Dorian is expected to remain a hurricane as it sweeps up the Eastern Seaboard through Saturday.
-Hurricane-force winds are unlikely to pose any threat to land in the U.S., but parts of eastern Canada could see dangerous storm surge Saturday.
-A hurricane warning is in effect for parts of Nova Scotia.
+While tropical-storm force winds are buffeting southeastern Massachusetts and could sweep into Maine later Saturday, hurricane-force winds are unlikely to pose any threat to land in the U.S. Parts of eastern Canada could see dangerous storm surge Saturday, however, and a hurricane warning is in effect for parts of Nova Scotia.

 At least four deaths in the Southeast were blamed on Dorian.
 All were men in Florida or North Carolina who died in falls or by electrocution while trimming trees, putting up storm shutters or otherwise getting ready for the hurricane.